hengestone/chirp/README.rst

 * Robust

-  * No message can be lost without an error (or it is a bug)
+  * No message can be lost without an error (in sync mode)

 * Very thin API